Hernia Repair FAQs in Houston, TX

 Does it cost to repair a hernia?

 Your cost depends on the surgery necessary to repair your particular kind of hernia.
 Most insurance companies allow for the procedure.
 For those without insurance, we offer a reasonable fee that is lower than all the Houston hospitals.
 We also work with Care Credit® (www.carecredit.com) which can provide financing.
-We also offer an FDA & IRB approved the clinical study.
+We also offer an FDA & IRB approved of the clinical study.
 If you qualify for the study all the expenses for Hernia repairs are covered at NO COST.
-You should call the Houston Robotic Hernia Surgery at 713.932.1001 to get this information.

 What is a hernia?